smingtsai/PMOdarkmatter/_authors/WangXiao.md

 degree: PhD
 ---

-Xiao Wang mainly engages in research in the field of astroparticle physics, focusing on cosmic rays.
-His current main interest is to search signals of dark matter from cosmic ray data.
+Xiao Wang mainly engages in the field of astroparticle physics, focusing on cosmic rays.
+His current main interest is to study possible signals of dark matter from cosmic ray data.